 From the beginning, Panoramic Journeys have been arranging holidays and film shoots that widen horizons and broaden perspectives.
 By offering up this bigger picture, we set out to enable people to engage with this incredible planet and to empower them to consider what their role might be whilst here.
 We have witnessed the power of the “overview” affect to result in some great outcomes including guests and partners going on to achieve great things off the back of the journeys we have arranged.

 Over the last decade or so however, we have struggled with the apparent oxymoron in the term “Sustainable travel.”
 There was a great sense of calm when, during the first COVID lockdown, there were no plane contrails in the sky.
 There were many ensuing COVID chapters (blog posts coming), but one word connects them all – enough.

 Our offerings will continue to connect people to the “power of awe.”
 Going forward, offerings will be explicitly connected to climate positivity and the SDGs.
 Even if a guest isn’t yet into this concept, they will be able to learn what it means.

 The fact that our destinations are likely to remain closed for a while yet, we are taking this opportunity to develop a few new offerings that scale up our climate impact.
 We haven’t yet launched these fully, so a quick taster;

-- Portals offer a direct connection to
+- "Portals" that offer a direct connection to the wider world

 - Climate Guide Development project

-- Climate Storytellers Project – coming soon
+- Climate Storytellers Project

-- Carbon Footprint awareness for Production Companies – including collaborating
+- Carbon Footprint awareness for Production Companies

 - We are designing journeys with Climate Guides.
 These journeys will give guests an opportunity to have first-hand experience of local carbon sequestration projects.